therootcompany/acme.js/README.md

 Looking for Quick 'n' Easy&trade;?
 =======

 This is intented for building ACME API clients in node.js.
-It is *not* a high-level, fully-integrated solution.
+It is **not** a high-level, fully-integrated solution.

 You may be more interested in one of these:

-* <https://greenlock.domains> Instant Certificates in your Browser
+* <https://greenlock.domains> Instant SSL Certificates in your Browser
 * [Greenlock for Web Browsers](https://git.coolaj86.com/coolaj86/greenlock.html) (Browser JavaScript)
 * [Greenlock for Web Servers](https://git.coolaj86.com/coolaj86/greenlock-cli.js) (Command line, like certbot)
 * [Greenlock for Express.js](https://git.coolaj86.com/coolaj86/greenlock-express.js) (Automated HTTPS for Express.js apps)